K24hx/K-Client/README.md

 # K CLIENT

-Private Bleachhack skid by K24h.
+Private BleachHack skid by K24h.
 Works on Fabric 1.19 and above (Probably 1.18 too, didn't test it).